Funafuti © Tomoaki INABA

 As rising sea levels threaten a number of low lying countries, Tuvalu's three islands and six atolls are expected to be some of the first landmasses to take the plunge.
 The country's leaders are trying to find high and dry quarters for Tuvalu's 11,000-odd people in New Zealand and Australia.
 The country has no fresh water, few natural resources, and poor soil for agriculture that is being further degraded by salt water seeping through porous coral ground.

 Yet despite the island's woes, a few hardy tourists that make the voyage still find a pleasant, hospitable country with a unique atoll geography.
 And for the competitive off-the-beaten track traveller a visit to a country that may soon be submerged has obvious appeal.

-Funafuti is connected to Fiji by flights, although the remoteness of the islands generally makes it a pricey journey.
+Funafuti is connected to Fiji by flights, although the remoteness of the islands mean that flights don't come cheap.
 Some of the outer islands can be reached by ship or boat from Funafuti, but getting around the archipelago can be challenging.
 Those willing to embrace the challenges Tuvalu has to offer will be rewarded with a traditional island experience surrounded by hundreds of miles of sparklingly blue ocean.